vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 In the last few months, I've been thinking about the problem of accidental leakage of data and how to prevent it, reverse it, and address its aftermath.
-This post includes various thoughts, some of them including tool-specific guidance, and some of it more general.
+This post includes various thoughts, some of them including tool-specific guidance, and some of them more general.

 Examples of data leakage are as follows: